joeguff/ow-stream-chat-overlay/README.md

 # ow-stream-chat-overlay
-Welcome to Stream Chate Overlay.
+Welcome to Stream Chat Overlay.
 This app allows you to view Stream Chat Overlays from various services in game!

 Launch a game, and the In-Game window will pop-up automatically!